tr-igem/esmuflily/docs/internals-metadata.md

 A tree with all metadata for Esmuflily, created from the JSON file and stored in a font-specific cache file "ekmd-FNAME.scm".

-The optional sub-table `types` is merged into the table `ekm:types`.
+The types sub-table is optional.
-It must be added manually to the metadata.
-It's data cannot be derived from the JSON file.
-See "internals.md".

     (
       (fontName .
 "FONTNAME")